How To Talk To Your Partner About Going To Couples Counselling

 “When we talk about this school issue, I don’t feel like we’re making any progress.
 I feel like it’s starting to become personal and like you’re rejecting me, not just my opinion.
 I want us to be able to resolve this without damaging our relationship.
 I would like to consult an expert because I think an impartial third party might help us both to see things differently.
 Can we talk about seeing a couples counsellor?”

 Notice how these examples include a clear, positive rationale for going to counselling.
-Including this part will help your partner to understand that you see counselling as a positive move, supporting you to move towards a better place.
+Including this part will help your partner to understand that you see counselling as a positive move.
+This will help them to feel confident that it’s about supporting you to get to a better place.

-Understandably, many people feel criticised if their partner suggests seeing a couples counsellor.
+Understandably, many people feel criticised when their partner suggests seeing a couples counsellor.

 Sadly it’s still very common to think that great relationships should just come naturally.
 This can make it can feel like a personal slight when someone acknowledges that yours isn’t.

 Try to be understanding about how your partner feels.
 Reassure them that you’re don’t see them as lacking.
-You’re just looking for a bit of help from someone who knows as much about relationships as you do about… whatever you do for a living.
+We consult experts about everything else, from dentistry to car repairs.
+It’s normal to get a bit of help from someone who knows as much about relationships as you do about… whatever you do for a living.